-You can send fruit with kids to school, but how do you get them to actually eat it?
+You can send healthy snacks like fruit with kids to school, but how do you get them to actually eat it?
 I can remember trading away healthy lunch fare as a child, or just bringing home an uneaten orange in my lunch bag.
 I soon learned to toss uneaten healthy food in the trash, to avoid uncomfortable questions at home.
-What can help school kids learn to prefer the fruit in their lunch?
+What can help school kids learn to prefer the healthy stuff in their lunch?

 One answer is to have their friends bring fruit to school also.